 There are many aspects to consider when looking for your first graduate role, but starting salaries are often considered one of the most important for new graduates.

-You’ve worked hard, achieved a good degree and now you want to be rewarded with a high-paying and successful career.
+You’ve worked hard and achieved a good degree and now you want to be rewarded with a high-paying and successful career.
 But what can you expect to be earning in your first graduate job?

-A more accurate indication comes from graduate-jobs.com who report that the average starting salary for jobs posted is £18,000 – £20,000.
-We believe that for the vast majority of graduates this is a more realistic expectation to have.
+A more accurate indication comes from graduate-jobs.com which reports that the average starting salary for jobs posted is £25,660.
+We believe that for the vast majority of graduates, this is a more realistic expectation to have.

 Here’s what you really need to consider:

-When starting out in your first graduate role, receiving great training and having access to an experienced mentor is extremely valuable for your career.
-This is the time to lay some strong foundations by developing your skills and expertise.
-With the right training initially, you will be able to flourish and work your way up the career ladder.
+When starting out in your first graduate role, receiving great training and having access to an experienced mentor are extremely valuable for your career.
+This is the time to lay strong foundations by developing your skills and expertise.
+With the right training initially, you can flourish and work your way up the career ladder.

 What does the company offer you beyond a basic salary?
 Is there a bonus scheme that will boost your earnings?
 What company rewards and benefits are on offer?
 Does the company culture suit you down to a tee?
 Companies have so much more to offer than just a salary, so consider all of these factors when making your decision.

-As we already mentioned, the industry you enter into will have a big impact on what salary you earn both now and in the future.
-If you’re assessing an opportunity or considering a few sector options, have a go on Monster’s free salary calculator and see what kind of figures it comes back to you with.
+As we already mentioned, the industry you enter will have a big impact on what salary you earn both now and in the future.

 Looking for and securing a graduate role is rarely easy.
 Make sure that you’re not pricing yourself out of great opportunities by having unrealistic salary expectations.
 By properly assessing graduate jobs as a whole, you’ll be able to make an informed decision and one that will lead to career success!